 - What is IBackup?

-- If I perform frequent backups, would I end up using my quota quickly?
+- If I keep on performing backups, will I use up my quota quickly?

-- I have received a quota overuse email.
+- I received a quota overuse email.
 What should I do?

 - How do I view the status of my scheduled backups?

 - Can I use IBackup to schedule full and incremental backups on specific days?

 - Can I view the report of all my schedule backups?

 - Is it possible to view all the scheduled backup/restore jobs of all my IBackup accounts on my computer?